Araffy/ArrEngine/README.md

 ## 🙌 Credits

-Created from scratch without docs, just imagination and Unity inspiration.
+Created from scratch without docs — just imagination and inspiration from Unity.
 Designed to be understandable, hackable, and yours to build upon.

+Currently not in development as a standalone package, but maybe in the near future.
+I’ve been on a break for about 2 years, and decided to give it another go.
+Still figuring out the best direction to take things, but I hope you enjoy what’s here.
+I’ll try to document everything as I go.